nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation of ClearExpiredEventCommand**
 The following is a detailed explanation on how ClearExpiredEventCommand is implemented.

-**Step 1**: User executes `clear_completed_event` command to clear completed events in event list.
+**Step 1**: User executes `clear_expired_event` command to clear expired events in the event list.
 A `ClearExpiredEventCommand` object is created and returned.

 **Step 2**: On `ClearExpiredEventCommand#execute()`, `Model#clearExpiredEvents()` is called.
-This will delete all expired events whose end date time have already past.
+This will delete all expired events whose end date time have already passed.
 For brevity, lower level implementation of `Model#clearExpiredEvents()` is omitted.

 **Step 3**: On execution completion a `CommandResult` is created.
-A success message `ClearExpiredEventCommand#MESSAGE_CLEAR_COMPLETED_TASK_SUCCESS` will be displayed.
+A success message `ClearExpiredEventCommand#MESSAGE_CLEAR_EXPIRED_EVENT_SUCCESS` will be displayed.

 The sequence diagram for `ClearExpiredEventCommand` can be found below.